SvenMichaelKlose/bender/README.md

 ## Literals

-Bytes, words and strings do not need red tape .
+Bytes, words and strings do not need red tape.
 Words must have enough leading zeroes:
+NOTE: The leading zero notation for word does NOT work at the moment.

 ```
     $1      ; A hexadecimal byte.